joaomdsg/go_island_adventure_challenge/challenges/README.md

 # Challenges 🌊

 Greetings Explorer!
+Let's have a quick chat before you go fourth to your first challenge. 🦜💬

-Within the each directory, you'll uncover the secrets of its challenge:
+Within each of these directories, you'll uncover the secrets of its challenge:

 - `README.md`: Delve into the detailed challenge description, revealing the problem statement, requirements, and any additional information to guide your quest.
 - `main_test.go` and `main.go`: This is your battlefield of tests and code.
 Harness your skills, craft tests, and forge a solution that triumphs over the challenge.